*Images credit Refinery29 in The Best Sexy Lingerie For Your Body by Ellen Hoffman

-As you might guess, each type was chosen for its relative appearance–pear looks like pear, apple-apple, carrot, well, you get it.
+As you might guess, each body type was chosen for its relative appearance.
+Pear looks like a pear, apple-apple, carrot… well, you get it.
 While not totally enlightening, the real value comes from the fashion industry’s expert advice for how to dress in these various forms.

 What are a few of our favorite brands for larger busts?

 Curvy Kate offers a mix of the traditional feminine to bondage-inspired pieces.
 Dita Von Teese is the option for ultra-fem numbers, and Skims boasts a modern take on classic everyday wear.
 Another helpful tip is knowing your breast type.
 Are your breasts wide set, splayed, dense, pancake, or a combo?
 Understanding your shape will also help you choose bras that provide the correct type of support.

 Where to find help with fuller-breast lingerie.

 If you’re struggling to determine exactly where you fall in this category and you live locally in Chicago, check out Journelle, located in Wicker Park.
 Their employees are super helpful and can organize a bra fitting!
 Online, Third Love and Understance are two fantastic websites with curated fittings for large busts.
 Lastly, Bravissmo provides virtual fittings, a special size-finding tool, and a great choice of cups sized D and up.